awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-options.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PosixPermissions`  <a name="cfn-datasync-task-options-posixpermissions"></a>
 A value that determines which users or groups can access a file for a specific purpose such as reading, writing, or execution of the file\.
+This option should only be set for NFS, EFS, and S3 locations\.
+For more information about what metadata is copied by DataSync, see [Metadata Copied by DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/special-files.html#metadata-copied)\.
 Default value: PRESERVE\.
 PRESERVE: Preserve POSIX\-style permissions \(recommended\)\.
 NONE: Ignore permissions\.